Universal principles of cell population growth follow from local contact inhibition: Introduction

 \section{Introduction}

-Cancer cell population dynamics often exhibit remarkably replicable, universal laws \citep{wodarz:book:2005,perez2020universal} despite their genetic, epigenetic, and phenotypic heterogeneity \citep{reiter:nrc:2019,hausser:nrc:2020}.
-The derivation of a universal growth law for tumors has been the subject of investigations for decades \citep{mombach:EPL:2002,guiot:JTB:2003,rodriguez2013tumor,benzekry2014classical}.
+Cancer cell population dynamics often exhibit remarkably replicable, universal laws \cite{wodarz:book:2005,perez2020universal} despite their genetic, epigenetic, and phenotypic heterogeneity \cite{reiter:nrc:2019,hausser:nrc:2020}.
+The derivation of a universal growth law for tumors has been the subject of investigations for decades \cite{mombach:EPL:2002,bru:BJ:2003,drasdo:PB:2005,guiot:JTB:2003,rodriguez2013tumor,benzekry2014classical}.
 The winding search for a comprehensive mathematical characterization of tumor growth has belied two seemingly opposing concepts.
-First, a growth model should accurately describe the empirical data \citep{altrock:NRC:2015,brady:BMB:2019}.
-Second, a growth model should be based on and derived from a biological mechanistic framework \citep{cheng:pONE:2009,gerlee:CR:2013,West:PNAS:2019}.
+First, a growth model should accurately describe the empirical data \cite{altrock:NRC:2015,brady:BMB:2019}.
+Second, a growth model should be based on and derived from a mechanistic biological framework \cite{cheng:pONE:2009,gerlee:CR:2013,West:PNAS:2019}.
 Cell population growth models with underlying mechanisms should be preferred because of their utility in comparative studies, model selection, and hypothesis generation.
+In cancer cell population dynamics, the underlying assumptions and macroscopic growth laws are essential ingredients for ongoing efforts to better understand adaptive therapy protocols \cite{strobl:AO:2023} and to enable treatment protocol personalization \cite{strobl:cellSys:2024}.

-Models with a strong biological motivation often receive less attention due to their lack of data-fitting potential, and mechanistic approaches might be preferably used \citep{gerlee:CR:2013}.
-Exponential growth often fits well to data, but dynamics over longer timescales are better approximated by logistic, Gompertz, or power law models \citep{benzekry2014classical}.
-Intriguingly, the Gompertz model was originally employed as the best match to observed exponential decay of net cancer growth rates \citep{laird:BJC:1964}.
-Attempts at mechanistic explanations of growth with time-dependent rates remain partly unresolved to this day.
+The Gompertz growth model was originally employed as the best fit to the observed exponential decay of net cancer growth rates, and its widespread use can in part be explained by the use of double-logarithmic data transformation, leading to a linear regression procedure with difficult interpretation of the underlying biological variability \cite{gerlee:CR:2013}.
+Also, certain growth models are known to suffer from a lack of identifiable parameters given available data \cite{simpson:JTB:2022}.
+Attempts to mechanistically explain growth over time with time-dependent rates, such as Gompertz growth, remain largely unresolved.